pebgroup/coryphoideae_species_tree/README.md

 ## 06\.
 Alignment

-From within `05_blacklisting` run MAFFT on all genes
+From within "05_blacklisting" run MAFFT on all genes.
 `mafft_batch.sh`
 Aligned genes are found within `06_alignments`